rimbach/Ccluster.jl/README.md

  Any[1, Nemo.fmpq[6935//8192, -8955//8192, 15//16384]]
  Any[1, Nemo.fmpq[6935//8192, 8955//8192, 15//16384]]
 ```
+each element of Res array being an array which
+* second element is a complex disk (defined by the real and
+imaginary parts of its center and its radius)
+* first element is the sum of multiplicities of the roots in the disk.

+If you care about geometry, so do we.
 If you have installed CclusterPlot.jl, you can plot the clusters with:
 ```
 using CclusterPlot

 plotCcluster(Res, bInit, false)
 ```
-when replacing false with true, the graphical output is focus on the clusters.
+The last argument is a flag telling the function wether to focus
+on clusters (when *true*) or not (when *false*).

-### Other example: clustering the roots of a Mpolynomial whose coefficients are roots of polynomials
+### Other example: clustering the roots of a polynomial whose coefficients are roots of polynomials
 See the file examples/mignotte.jl
-#### Find the 16 roots of the Bernoulli polynomial of degree 64
+#### Find the 64 roots of the Bernoulli polynomial of degree 64
 ```
 using Nemo